 - Everglades National Park website for planning your visit to the park.

-- Flamingo Boat Tours and Rentals book ahead of time.
+- Flamingo Boat Tours and Rentals book way ahead of time.

-- Shark Valley Tram Tours these tours fill early, so plan accordingly.
+- Shark Valley Tram Tours fill early, so plan accordingly.

 - Lodging in Florida City/Homestead Area – Staying near the park gets an early start into the Everglades to drive Homestead to Flamingo.